 A violent occurrence transforms a boy’s life forever.
-During a rite of passage – part of a pagan tradition in a small village in Trás-os-Montes –, a young teenager is brutally beaten by three other boys and ends up with irreversible brain damage.
+During a rite of passage – part of a pagan tradition in a small inland village –, a young teenager is brutally beaten by three other boys and ends up with irreversible brain damage.
 Laureano never recovered and was permanently left with the mental development of a child.

 25 years go by and we realize that boy is now a nearly 40-year-old man, who has become an outcast and is treated like the “town fool”.
 He lives alone in a decrepit house that he inherited from his parents, and is always surrounded by stray dogs who were abandoned by hunters and now roam the fields.

 It’s the Feast Day of Saint John and the village is celebrating.
 For the first time in many years, the three boys – now men – who beat Laureano get together to party.